aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

 }
 ```

-Finally, we need to do some modifications in "collectResults" behaviour.
+Finally, we need to do some modifications to "collectResults" behavior.

 ```scala
 def collectResults(agg: Seq[ResultResponse]): Receive = {